-The NHRS Investment Manual provides governance and oversight of the pension fund assets.
-It is presented in Appendix C of this report and highlights are listed below:
+The NHRS Investment Manual which provides governance and oversight of the pension fund assets is presented in Appendix C of this report and highlights are listed below:

-- The Investment Policy and Accountability Matrix provide a description of the roles and responsibilities of the Board, the Investment Committee, NHRS Staff, and the retirement system's service providers - The Proxy Voting Policy and Securities Lending Policy provide specific guidance on these individual topics - The program's benchmarks and asset allocation policy are detailed along with discussions of risk management, liquidity, rebalancing and portfolio monitoring controls
+- The Investment Policy and Accountability Matrix provide a description of the roles and responsibilities of the Board, the Investment Committee, NHRS Staff, and the retirement system's service providers - The Proxy Voting Policy and Securities Lending Policy provide specific guidance on these individual topics

-- Various considerations related to the oversight of investments are described, including the selection of service providers and use of active or passive strategies - Asset class guidelines detail portfolio construction, permissible and prohibited investment vehicles, as well as concentration limits
+- The program's benchmarks and asset allocation policy are detailed along with discussions of risk management, liquidity, rebalancing and portfolio monitoring controls - Various considerations related to the oversight of investments are described, including the selection of service providers and use of active or passive strategies - Asset class guidelines detail portfolio construction, permissible and prohibited investment vehicles, as well as concentration limits

-The Board sets the assumed rate of return based on the recommendations of the retirement system's actuary, the Investment Committee, and analysis provided by the investment consultant and other industry experts.
-A written opinion letter on this subject is included in this report as Appendix B. The net-of-fees return of 6.9% over the past decade fell shy of the current 7.75% assumed rate of return, which became effective for the actuarial valuation as of June 30, 2011.
-However, over the longer-term period of twenty years, the net-of-fees return of 7.8% slightly exceeded the current 7.75% assumed rate of return.
-In fiscal year 2016, the Committee will review the reasonableness of the assumed rate of return and make a recommendation to the Board.
+The Board sets the assumed rate of return based on the recommendations of the System's actuary, staff, the Investment Committee, and analysis provided by the investment consultant and other industry experts.
+A written opinion letter on this subject is included in this report as Appendix B. The net-of-fees return of 6.0% over the past decade fell shy of the current 7.25% assumed rate of return.
+However, over the longer-term period of twenty-five years, the net-of-fees return of 8.2% exceeded the current 7.25% assumed rate of return.